Maamannan: Production

-Development

-In July 2021, Udhayanidhi Stalin was reported to do a film with Mari Selvaraj, and the film would be his last before he quit acting.
+In July 2021, Udhayanidhi Stalin was reported to do a film with Mari Selvaraj, and it would be his last before he quit acting.
 In September, reports claimed that Fahadh Faasil was going to be seen in a crucial role in the film.
-In November, Vadivelu was also reported to act in the film, making it a 5-years comeback for him to the film industry.
-In January 2022, A. R. Rahman was reported to compose the music for the film, in his maiden collaboration with Mari.
-The same month, Keerthy Suresh was reported to join the film and play the lead female role.
-Fahadh's commitments to the film was confirmed in the following March.
-The same month, Red Giant Movies announced their next film Maamannan, which confirmed the reported starrer, direction by Mari Selvaraj and music by A. R. Rahman.
-In May 2022, Udhayanidhi said Maamannan would be his final film as an actor, after which he intended to concentrate on his political career.
+In November, Vadivelu was also reported to act in the film, making it a comeback for him to the film industry after 5 years.
+In January 2022, Keerthy Suresh was reported to join the film as the lead actress.
+On 4 March 2022, Udhayanidhi's Red Giant Movies announced the film titled Maamannan, which confirmed the aforementioned cast and director.
+In May 2022, Udhayanidhi confirmed Maamannan would be his final film as an actor, after which he intended to concentrate on his political career.

-Filming

-The first schedule of film shooting was wrapped up in the same month as the film announcement.
-Vadivelu joined the team later with a grand welcome after ban from the cinema industry, which was lifted after 5-years.
-The second schedule commenced in May 2022, with Fahadh joining the team.
-Some parts were filmed at Jarugumalai, a small hill station at the southern part of Salem District.
+Principal photography began in March 2022 in Salem district; the first schedule ended the same month.
+The second schedule commenced in May, with Fahadh joining the team.
+In June, Udhayanidhi announced that the second schedule had ended.
+By August 2022, the final schedule was underway in Chennai.
+In September 2022, Keerthy completed shooting her portions.
+Later the same month, principal photography wrapped.
+While the film was primarily shot at Salem, some parts were filmed at Jarugumalai, a small hill station at the southern part of the district.

-In June 2022, Udhayanidhi, via Twitter, announced that the second schedule wrapped up with a cake-cutting celebration.
-In August 2022, Udhayanidhi resumed shooting for the final schedule.
-In September 2022, Keerthy Suresh had completed shooting her portions.
-Later the same month, the film's shooting had wrapped up with a mini-celebration.

-Post-production

 In March 2023, Vadivelu started dubbing for his portions.
-An audio launch was held at Nehru Stadium in Chennai on 1 June with the Maamannan team and many chief guests, including Kamal Haasan and Sivakarthikeyan.
+Post-release, Mari stated that, given Vadivelu's reputation as a comedian, he hoped Maamannan would not remind viewers of the actor's comedic performances: "He suffers, he cries, he gets beaten up, he gets neglected and trampled, he's isolated… His reactions, however, make us laugh [...]
+In Maamannan, he suffers like he always does, but I've changed how we react to it".

 Music

-The music is composed by A. R. Rahman, in his first collaboration with Mari Selvaraj and Udhayanidhi Stalin.
-First single "Raasa Kannu" sung by Vadivelu was released on 19 May 2023.
-The audio launch event of Maamannan was held in Chennai, on 1 June 2023.
+The music is composed by A. R. Rahman, in his first collaboration with Mari Selvaraj.
+The audio launch was held in Chennai on 1 June 2023.

 Release

 Theatrical

 Maamannan released theatrically on 29 June 2023.
-As Udhayanidhi announced Maamannan would be his final film as an actor, producer Rama Saravanan attempted to block the film's release via the Madras High Court unless Udhayanidhi co-operate with him to complete K. S. Adhiyaman's Angel, a film that was nearly complete but had been in stagnation for years due to the COVID-19 pandemic.
-However, the court rejected his plea.
+As Udhayanidhi announced Maamannan would be his final film as an actor, Rama Saravanan, producer of Angel directed by K. S. Adhiyaman, sought an interim injunction on the film's release through the Madras High Court unless Udhayanidhi co-operated with him to complete Angel, which was nearly complete but had been in stagnation for years due to the COVID-19 pandemic and Udhayanidhi later becoming a minister.
+However, the court refused to grant interim injunction to Maamannan because of "non-joinder of the proper parties".